 - 1. Go to Cloudera Data Science Workbench and on the left sidebar, click Projects. - 2.
 Click New Project. - 3.
 If you are a member of a team, from the drop-down menu, select the Account under which you want to create this project.
 If there is only one account on the deployment, you will not see this option. - 4.
 Enter a Project Name. - 5.
 Select Project Visibility from one of the following options. - Private Only project collaborators can view or edit the project. - Team If the project is created under a team account, all members of the team can view the project.
 Only explicitly-added collaborators can edit the project. - Public All authenticated users of Cloudera Data Science Workbench will be able to view the project.
 Collaborators will be able to edit the project. - 6.
-Under Initial Setup, you can either create a blank project, or select one of the following sources for your project files. - Template Template projects contain example code that can help you get started with the Cloudera Data Science Workbench.
+Under Initial Setup, you can either create a blank project, or select one of the following sources for your project files. - Built-in Templates Template projects contain example code that can help you get started with the Cloudera Data Science Workbench.
 They are available in R, Python, PySpark, and Scala.
-Using a template project is not required, but it does give you the impetus to start using the Cloudera Data Science Workbench right away. - Local If you have an existing project on your local disk, use this option to upload compressed file or folder to Cloudera Data Science Workbench. - Git If you already use Git for version control and collaboration, you can continue to do so with the Cloudera Data Science Workbench.
-Specifying a Git URL will clone the project into Cloudera Data Science Workbench.
-If you use a Git SSH URL, your personal private SSH key will be used to clone the repository.
-This is the recommended approach.
-However, you must add the public SSH key from your personal Cloudera Data Science Workbench account to the remote Git hosting service before you can clone the project. - 7.
-Click Create Project.
-After the project is created, you can see your project files and the list of jobs defined in your project. - 8.
-(Optional) To work with team members on a project, use the instructions in the following section to add them as collaborators to the project.
+Using a template project is not required, but it helps you start using the Cloudera Data Science Workbench right away.